WhatAShot/whatashot.github.io/_pages/includes/pub.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">ICML 2021</div><img src='images/ICML21.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
-Armed with a trainable prototype tree, we introduce a capsule network that orchestrates all capsules to perform hierarchical clustering for image semantics in object recognition.
+**TL;DR**: Armed with a trainable prototype tree, we introduce a capsule network that orchestrates all capsules to perform hierarchical clustering for image semantics in object recognition.
 These prototypes act as cluster centroids, enabling the capsule network to proficiently conduct part-to-whole hierarchy interpretation in object recognition, thereby revealing object category relations and semantic hierarchy without any prior information.
 <!-- - **<span style="color:SeaGreen">On SRL</span>**: This work provides a new framework (works like many parse trees) for effective, effecient, and flexible . -->
 </div>
 <div markdown="1">